reactive-firewall/multicast/docs/CI.md

 #### How linting is triggered in CI/CD

-Logically (eg. ignoring complexities of concurrency and trigger conditionals, etc.) the various linters are all run independently per CI/CD linter workflow.
+Logically (e.g., ignoring complexities of concurrency and trigger conditionals, etc.) the various linters are all run independently per CI/CD linter workflow.

 ```mermaid